sxyu/Cantus-Core/README.md

 You can even modify `ObjectTypes.cs` to define extra types, though you'll then need to add methods inside `InternalFunctions.cs` to create the type.

+Note: The setup file and some info files have been included here to ease deployment (yes, I use some very lazy deployment methods).
+They are not strictly part of the source code.

+The following section is adapted from the README of the editor project, with irrelevant information removed.

 # Cantus Language
 *Cantus* is a lightweight yet powerful mathematical language.

 ### What you can do with Cantus:
   - Create and do calculations with **matrices**, **sets**, **dictionaries** and **tuples**